Hospitality and Catering courses

 After this apprenticeship, you’ll be qualified to take on a number of catering roles.
 Or you could enhance your skills and qualifications by progressing to Weston College’s Chef de Partie Advanced Apprenticeship.

 You don’t need any formal qualifications but you will be assessed to ensure you are proficient in English and maths at Level 1.
+You will also need to be in relevant employment but we can help you find this.

-Occupations related to Commis Chef Apprenticeship
+Occupations related to Commis Chef, Apprenticeship

 Restaurant or catering establishment manager/proprietor